Q: What are my options for advertising on WordPress.com

 Q: Can the ads be more contextual to the content on my site?

-A: Our advertisers are targeting your audience and covet being on your page because of the passion that your visitors have for your site.
-So the ads tend to be broad national campaigns, rather than highly targeted local or topical campaigns.
+A: The ads tend to be broad national campaigns, rather than targeted local or topical campaigns.
 We have found that the broad campaigns pay better.
-That said, visitors from countries outside the US and Europe will often see highly targeted local ads.
+That said, visitors from countries outside the US and Europe will often see targeted local ads.

 Q: Can I choose which ads will run?

-A: While you do have limited control over the display of your ads via Settings -> WordAds in your blog’s Dashboard, picking certain advertisers is not currently an option, but rest assured we do our best to maintain the highest standards for WordAds creatives.
+A: While you do have limited control over the display of your ads via Settings -> WordAds in your blog’s Dashboard, picking certain advertisers is not currently an option.
+Rest assured we do our best to maintain the highest standards for WordAds creatives.
 We do have the ability to block specific ads network-wide, so if you see an ad featuring sex, drugs, or violence, please make a screenshot and right-click the ad to copy the URL it’s linked to.
 Don’t click the ad directly, as it will probably redirect to a different URL.
 Once you have those, please feel free to contact us.

 Q: Can I have fewer ads per page, more ads per page or different placement of the ads?

 A: Some bloggers would like different ad placements.
-WordAds is constrained in offering unlimited options as we need to customize each of the dozens of WordPress.com themes to accommodate ads.
+WordAds is constrained in offering unlimited options as we need to customize each of the hundreds of WordPress.com themes to accommodate ads.

 Q: What do the ads look like in other countries?

 A: While the ad placements are the same globally, some countries have their own advertisers.
 This means that only the advertisements themselves differ.

 Q: Where can I see my earnings?